dj1k/intro-to-gitops/content/40_Configure_Scope/60_k8_dashbaord.md

    - API endpoint URL
    - Service account Bearer token

-### Create the Dynatrace cluster monitoring service account
+### Create the Weaveworks cluster monitoring service account

 - The manifest (yaml file) is described in the documentation but you already have it downloaded from the github repo
 - Execute the following command to create the objects associated to the account :